 p.
 305, l.
 18: Preceding this note should be a paragraph heading: 341 (I: 355): ‘I said not so;.

 p.
-327, ll.
-7–17 after titling: In Amon Hen 199 (May 2006), p.
+327, note for the long home of those that fall in battle: In Amon Hen 199 (May 2006), p.
 24, Helen Armstrong adds to our note that ‘“long home” is a term that exists in Middle English, meaning simply “the grave”’.
 Tolkien himself comments on the phrase at the start of Some Contributions to Middle English Lexicography (Review of English Studies, April 1925, p.
 210), noting an unrecorded occurrence (‘langan hame’) in the Old English Vision of Leofric which is ‘specially interesting in showing that the expression meant “grave” and not “the future life,” or “heaven”’.

 p.
 327, l.
 5 from bottom: for ‘Sarn Ford’ read ‘Sarn Gebir’.